MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

-As legacy clients will not know to use this record, service operators will likely need to retain fallback AAAA and A records alongside this HTTPSSVC record, although in a common case the target of the HTTPSSVC record might have better performance, and therefore would be preferable for clients implementing this specification to use.
+As legacy clients will not know to use this record, service operators will likely need to retain fallback AAAA and A records alongside this SVCB record, although in a common case the target of the SVCB record might have better performance, and therefore would be preferable for clients implementing this specification to use.

-## HTTPSSVC records: alternative service form
+## SVCB records: alternative service form

 When SvcRecordType is "1", the combination of SvcDomainName and SvcFieldValue within each resource record associates an Alternative Service Field Value with an origin.

-The SvcFieldValue of the HTTPSSVC resource record contains an Alt-Svc Field Value, exactly as defined in Section 4 of {{!AltSvc}}, but with the uri-host moved to the SvcDomainName field.
+The SvcFieldValue of the SVCB resource record contains an Alt-Svc Field Value, exactly as defined in Section 4 of {{!AltSvc}}, but with the uri-host moved to the SvcDomainName field.